Data architects use the Settings page to apply systemwide settings and manage API tokens for external business intelligence systems and applications.

 • Pull dashboard data from Engage.

-To set up external systems or applications to perform these operations, follow these high-level steps.
+To set up external systems or applications to perform operations through the Engage API, follow these high-level steps.

 1. Create a token.